ibm-cloud-docs/solution-tutorials/sql-database.md

 The {{site.data.keyword.dashdbshort_notm}} is a managed service.
 IBM takes care of securing the environment, daily backups and system monitoring.
 When you are using one of the enterprise plans there are [several options to manage users, to configure additional database security](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/security.html), and to [monitor the database](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.admin.mon.doc/doc/c0001138.html).

 In addition to the traditional administration options the [{{site.data.keyword.dashdbshort_notm}} service also offers a REST API for monitoring, user management, utilities, load, storage access and more](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.doc/connecting/connect_api.html).
-The executable Swagger interface of that API can be accessed in the menu behind the "book" icon under "Rest APIs".
-Some tools that can be used for monitoring and more, e.g., the IBM Data Server Manager, can even be downloaded under the "Downloads" section in that same menu.

 ## Test the App
 {: #sql-database-8}
 {: step}

 The app to display city information based on the loaded data set is reduced to a minimum.
-It offers a search form to specify a city name and few preconfigured cities.
+It offers a search form to specify a city name - names are case sensitive - and few preconfigured cities.
 They are translated to either `/search?name=cityname` (search form) or `/city/cityname` (directly specified cities).
 Both requests are served from the same lines of code in the background.
 The cityname is passed as value to a prepared SQL statement using a parameter marker for security reasons.
 The rows are fetched from the database and passed to an HTML template for rendering.

 ## Cleanup
 {: #sql-database-9}
 {: step}

 To clean up resources used by the tutorial, follow these steps:
 1. Visit the [{{site.data.keyword.Bluemix_short}} Resource List](https://{DomainName}/resources).
-Locate your app.
+Locate your app `worldcities` under **Cloud Foundry apps**.
-2. Click on the menu icon for the app and choose **Delete App**.
-In the dialog window tick the checkmark that you want to delete the related {{site.data.keyword.dashdbshort_notm}} service.
+2. Click on the menu icon for the app and choose **Delete**.
+In the dialog window tick the checkmark that you want to delete the related `sqldatabase` service.
 3. Click the **Delete** button.
 The app and database service are removed and you are taken back to the resource list.
+4. Locate the database `sqldatabase` under **Services and software**
+5. Click on the menu icon for the database and click the **Delete** button.
+The database service is removed and you are taken back to the resource list.

 Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
 You can reclaim the resource by deleting it permanently or restore it within the retention period.
 See this document on how to [use resource reclamation](https://{DomainName}/docs/account?topic=account-resource-reclamation).
 {: tip}